 - Type of Meat: Buy lots of chicken meals, since chicken is generally the cheapest type of raw dog food.
 For instance, chicken meals cost around 33% less than lamb in our raw food pricing study.

 - Brand: If you're very price conscious, pick a brand that offers lower prices per gram, such as Wolf Tucker or Nutriment.

 - Buy in bulk: Some companies offer savings for buying on repeat or buying larger packs of frozen food.
 For example, Nutriment sells 1.4kg "chubbs" that cost around 20% less per kilo than their 500g tubs.
 They'll also offer a 30% discount when you order more than 80kg of raw dog food—only for those with a separate freezer in a shed or garage!

 You might think that you can save money by making your own raw dog food meals, but this isn't really the case.
-For instance, you can buy 450g of Turkey mince for £1.69 from Lidl.
-Add to that some vegetables like broccoli and sweet potatoes and you can create 500g of raw food for under £2.
+For instance, you can buy 450g of Turkey mince for £1.89 from Lidl.
+Add to that some vegetables like broccoli and sweet potatoes and you can create 500g of raw food for around £2.
 But frozen raw dog food chicken meals cost only £1.99 on average for a 500g tub, with some brands costing as little as £1.55.
-Prepared, frozen raw dog food is not only cheaper but is less hassle—all you have to do it thaw and feed.
+Prepared, frozen raw dog food is not only cheaper in most cases but it is also less hassle—all you have to do it thaw and feed.

 Cost of Dry Dog Food

 For comparison sake, we've gathered pricing data on the cost of feeding your dog with dry dog food.
 Minimum daily cost estimates are based on less expensive dog foods; maximum daily cost estimates are based on more expensive, premium dog foods.
 As you can see, feeding with dry dog food is typically less expensive than feeding raw, unless you buy very premium dry dog food.
 Raw dog food made with a chicken base usually costs less than premium dry dog food.